-- 29.5 a) If the Bid Adjudication Committee decides to award a bid other than the one recommended by the Bid Evaluation Committee, the Bid Adjudication Committee must prior to awarding the bid- - check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (ii) notify the Accounting Officer. - b) The Accounting Officer may, - after due consideration of the reasons for the deviation, ratify or reject the decision of the Bid Adjudication Committee referred to; and - (ii) if the decision of the Bid Adjudication Committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - 29.6 The Accounting Officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - 29.7 The Accounting Officer must comply with section 114 of the Act., within 10 working days. - 29.8 The chairperson of the Bid Evaluation Committee may present their reports to the Bid Adjudication Committee and clarify any uncertainties.
-However, such members will not have any voting power or considered when determining a quorum. - 29.9 If the Bid Adjudication Committee decides NOT to award a bid, either in support of the recommendation by the Bid Evaluation Committee or on their own decision, the Bid Adjudication Committee may: - - (a) refer the evaluation report back to the Bid Evaluation Committee for review and/or reconsideration or clarification, or - (b) refer the bid document to bid specification to revise and advertise;or - (c) cancel the bidding process. - 29.10 If the Bid Adjudication Committee or other delegated official has resolved that a bid be accepted, the successful and unsuccessful bidders shall be notified in writing of this decision.
+- after due consideration of the reasons for the deviation, ratify or reject the decision of the Bid Adjudication Committee referred to; and - (ii) if the decision of the Bid Adjudication Committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - 29.6 The Accounting Officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - 29.7 The Accounting Officer must comply with section 114 of the Act within 10 working days. - 29.8 The chairperson of the Bid Evaluation Committee may present their reports to the Bid Adjudication Committee and clarify any uncertainties.
+However, such members will not have any voting power or considered when determining a quorum. - 29.9 If the Bid Adjudication Committee decides NOT to award a bid, either in support of the recommendation by the Bid Evaluation Committee or on their own decision, the Bid Adjudication Committee may: - - (a) refer the evaluation report back to the Bid Evaluation Committee for review and/or reconsideration or clarification, or - (b) refer the bid document to bid specification to revise and advertise; or - (c) cancel the bidding process.

-- 29.11 Every notification of decision shall be sent via registered mail and either faxed or sent via electronic mail to the address chosen by the bidder, with a copy of proof of transmission kept for record purposes, or shall be delivered by hand, in which case acknowledgement of receipt must be signed and dated on a copy of such notification and kept for record purposes. - 29.12 Members of the Bid Specification Committee, Bid Evaluation Committee and technical advisors may attend the Bid Adjudication Committee to provide clarity, but has no decision-making rights pertaining to the award.
+- 29.10 If the Bid Adjudication Committee or other delegated official has resolved that a bid be accepted, the successful and unsuccessful bidders shall be notified in writing of this decision. - 29.11 Every notification of decision shall be sent via registered mail and either faxed or sent via electronic mail to the address chosen by the bidder, with a copy of proof of transmission kept for record purposes, or shall be delivered by hand, in which case acknowledgement of receipt must be signed and dated on a copy of such notification and kept for record purposes. - 29.14 Members of the Bid Specification Committee, Bid Evaluation Committee and technical advisors may attend the Bid Adjudication Committee to provide clarity, but has no decision-making rights pertaining to the award.